fbraem/mqweb/api/listener.md

 ## <a name="inquire"></a>inquire
 Get information about one ore more listeners.
 This actions executes the PCF commando MQCMD_INQUIRE_LISTENER.

-The returned JSON object will have a `listeners` property which contains all matching listeners.
-When a WebSphere MQ error occurred there will be no `listeners` array, but instead an `error` object is returned.
+On success, the returned JSON object will have a `data` array, on failure an `error` object.

 ### <a name="inquireURL"></a>URL Parameters
 `/api/listener/inquire/<QueueManager>/<ListenerName>`